-Canada and the United States are working out the details of a proposed mutual ban on non-essential travel between the two countries, a federal government source in Ottawa says.
+WASHINGTON — A federal government official in Ottawa says Canada and the United States are working out the details of a mutual ban on non-essential travel between the two countries to try to reduce the spread of COVID-19.

-To that end, the official said the two sides are discussing which essential workers might be exempted _ a group that could include mission-critical truck drivers, airline crew members and health-care workers who live and work on opposite sides of the border.
+To that end, the Canadian official says the two sides are discussing which essential workers might be exempted — a group that could include truck drivers hauling critical cargo, airline crew members and health-care workers whose homes and jobs are on opposite sides of the border.